how to store ricotta cheese - Volmar

 How can you store ricotta?

-To find out how to make ricotta last, you need to know how best to store it.
-Ricotta is usually kept in the refrigerator at a temperature of around 4°C. The packaging must be intact, but after it has been opened, it needs to be closed properly or you can use a container with a hermetic seal.
+To find out how to make ricotta last, you need to know how which is the most suitable storage method.
+Ricotta is usually kept in the refrigerator at a temperature of around 4°C. The packaging must be intact, but after opening, it needs to be properly closed properly or store in a container with a hermetic seal.

-To prevent food waste, you can also freeze ricotta, you just need to portion it out, put it in specific freezer-safe containers and label them with the date of freezing.
-This process allows you to store ricotta for up to 1 to 3 months, after which it will start to lose its nutritional and organoleptic properties.
+To prevent food waste, ricotta can also be frozen: first of all, it needs to be portioned, secondly put in a specific freezer-safe container and lastly labelled with the date of freezing.
+This process allows to store the ricotta from 1 up to 3 months; afterwards, it will start to lose its nutritional and organoleptic properties.

-Now we’ll look at how to store salted ricotta, a product that must always be kept in the refrigerator, in its packaging or wrapped in baking paper, on the lowest shelves.
-It is also important to be careful when leaving it at room temperature, for example while you are eating it, and reduce the time it is exposed to high temperatures.
+Now let’s see how to store salted ricotta, a product that must always be kept in the refrigerator, in its packaging or wrapped in baking paper, on the lowest shelf.

 How to store vacuum-sealed ricotta

-Vacuum packing is a process that removes oxygen from inside the packaging, extending the shelf life of food products.
-As we have seen, vacuum-sealed ricotta lasts longer than fresh ricotta or conventionally packaged ricotta, even lasting up to 2 to 3 weeks, but it should be kept in the refrigerator at a temperature of 4 to 5°C.
+Vacuum packing is a process that removes oxygen from inside of the packaging, extending the shelf life of food products.
+As previously said, vacuum-sealed ricotta lasts longer than fresh ricotta or conventionally packaged ricotta, even lasting from 2 up to 3 weeks, but it should be kept in the refrigerator at a temperature of 4 or 5°C.

-Obviously, the packaging must always be intact so it provides an optimal barrier effect and prevents exposure to the air from outside.
-Once opened, if the ricotta is not all eaten, it should be placed back in a suitable container and consumed within 2 to 3 days.
+Obviously, the packaging must always be intact so it provides an optimal barrier effect and prevents exposure to the air.
+Once opened, if the ricotta is not entirely consumed, it should be placed back in a suitable container and consumed within 2 or 3 days.

-When ricotta starts to go bad, there are some signs that should not be underestimated if you want to prevent contamination and health risks.
+When ricotta starts expiring, there are some signs that should not be underestimated if you want to prevent contamination and health risks.
 The most common signs that ricotta is no longer suitable for consumption are:

 • Mold on the surface;